heritage arts glass project

 Music Guitar Beginning

 Learn to play popular songs with/for your friends and family.
 This class is taught through group instruction in an organized progression to introduce the fundamentals of guitar playing at a pace you can enjoy.
 Bring your acoustic guitar.
 Ideal for the true beginner.
 Class meets in Room 103.
-Instructor: Faris Harton.
+Instructor Faris Harton.

 Music Guitar Intermediate